NorwegianVeterinaryInstitute/BioinfTraining/disk_areas.md

 5. **$SCRATCH**: when a job is started, a **temporary area** on $SCRATCH is automatically created.
 It is also automatically deleted when the job finishes.
 This allows the jobs to run faster without interfering with the work of others.
 You can access $SCRATCH for status monitoring of running jobs: with `/work/jobs/JOBID.d` where JOBID.d is the ID that has been provided when you submitted the job in the queue system SLURM (thus accessible only during job's lifetime).

 6. **$USERWORK** If files are needed for more than one job, they are **staged** in here.
 Files are automatically deleted after 45 days, and there is no backup.
 Access: `/work/users/username`.
 You should put files required for analysis here and run analysis from this area (via SLRUM script or other mechanisms).

+**NB**: There is also a **version of NCBI databases** hosted on Abel: at `/work/databases/bio/ncbi`

 For more details you can look at: [Managing Data on Abel] and more generally at [Abel User Guide].
 You can also look at [Computer Resources at CEES].